 Everyone deserves to live in an affordable, equitable, and financially secure city.
 Decades of auto-oriented, sprawling development have left their mark on Nanaimo, leading to expensive housing, unproductive urban spaces, and unsafe streets.
 Together, we can advocate for a city built around people, not automobiles.

-Blue and Green Forays into Planning For a Resilient Future: The Example of Vancouver
+Blue and Green Forays into Planning For a Resilient Future: The Case of Vancouver

-Blue and Green Forays into Planning For a Resilient Future: The Example of Vancouver
+Blue and Green Forays into Planning For a Resilient Future: The Case of Vancouver

 From daylighted streams to car-free rainways, Vancouver’s blue-green infrastructure showcases how landscape design, hydrology, and urban resilience converge at street level.